 5) Storing, retrieving, and pushing data

-In this section, you'll learn how to store data on a device, pull data using the Qt Networking API, and push data to your app using the Push Service.
+In this section, you learn how to store data on a device, pull data using the Qt Networking API, and push content to your app using the Push Service.

 6) Using device hardware

 In this section, you'll learn how to integrate with the hardware on the device.
-Access readings from sensors like the accelerometer, record audio and video, and communicate with other devices using NFC and Bluetooth.
+Access readings from sensors such as the accelerometer, record audio and video, and communicate with other devices using NFC and Bluetooth.

 7) Integrating with the BlackBerry 10 platform

 In this section, you'll learn about some of the important features that make BlackBerry 10 a unique platform.
 Create a social experience using the BBM Social Platform, integrate with messages, contacts, and accounts using PIM, and create dynamic Active Frames that you can use to display information to the user, even when an app is minimized.